sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 .. code-block:: bash

-  curl --insecure -f -u homer -p -L https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/ -T /home/homer/zap.tar # replace homer with your username, lsgrid with your VO and zap.tar with your local file
+  curl --capath /etc/grid-security/certificates/ -f -u homer -p -L https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/ -T /home/homer/zap.tar
+  # replace homer with your username, lsgrid with your VO and zap.tar with your local file

+If on your system there are no grid CA certificates available in /etc/grid-security/certificates/, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify --insecure to skip certificate checking (not reccommended).

 * Copy a file from dCache to your local machine

 .. code-block:: bash

-  curl --insecure -u homer -p -L https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar -o zap.tar
+  curl --capath /etc/grid-security/certificates/ -u homer -p -L https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar -o zap.tar

 Or with wget: